-Depreciation is computed using the straight-line method and half-year convention over the estimated useful lives of the assets, generally 40 years for buildings, 25 years for infrastructure and land improvements, 8 years for equipment, 5 years for vehicles, and 5 to 40 years for componentized buildings and building improvements.
+Depreciation is computed using the straight-line method and half-year convention over the estimated useful lives of the assets, generally 40 years for buildings, 25 years for infrastructure and land improvements, 8 years for equipment, 5 years for vehicles, 3 years for information processing and computer systems, and 5 to 40 years for componentized buildings and building improvements.
 Note - The estimated useful lives used by the blended component units for equipment and building improvements, ranging from 5 to 10 years, vary slightly from the University's policy.
 The financial impact of the variation is considered to be immaterial to the financial statements as a whole.